Fu-yy/DGSR/README.md

 # DGSR
 The code and dataset for our TKDE 2022 paper: Dynamic Graph Neural Networks for Sequential Recommendation (https://ieeexplore.ieee.org/abstract/document/9714053).
 We have implemented our methods in Pytorch.

+You need exec 'conda install cudatoolkit=10.2' to install cuda102
 ## Dependencies

 - Python 3.6